gdcc/dataverse-external-vocab-support/docs/readme.md

 #How to make a new Javascript for your Service/Vocabulary

-The skosmos.js and people.js scripts in this branch are good examples to start from. people.js is appropriate for single fields (it could be extendded to handle multiple fields but has not) and for services that provide a single vocabulary choice. skosmos.js is an example that handles both multiple vocabularies and managed fields.
+The skosmos.js and people.js scripts are good examples to start from. people.js is appropriate for single fields (it could be extended to handle multiple fields but has not) and for services that provide a single vocabulary choice. skosmos.js is an example that handles both multiple vocabularies and managed fields.

-Both of these scripts assume that, when the user starts typing, the letters they have types can be sent to your service via its api to get a list of terms that 'match'.
+Both of these scripts assume that, when the user starts typing, the letters they have typed can be sent to your service via its api to get a list of terms that 'match'.
 What matches is up to your service(e.g. skosmos matches on both the preferred and alternate labels for a term, while ORCID will match on partial names, emails, ORCIDs, and/or information about a person such as institutions where they studied or worked).
 When the list is returned, the script has to format the response into a set of options for selection, usually putting the term name/uri together in nicely formatted HTML.
 These customizations can be done within the ajax call portion of the script.
 What happens when the user selects a choice, clears their choice, etc. should be standard and you probably won't have to make changes to the example script to make it work.
 Similarly, for metadata display, the scripts again expect to call your API (possibly the same as the retrieval-uri Dataverse will use internally) to get metadata about just that term so you can again provide nicely formatted HTML to replace the plain text display of the termURI/PID that Dataverse generates.

 Along with creating a script, you'll need to create an appropriate object to add to the :CVocConf property to let Dataverse know about your service and to assign your service to specific fields.THe most complex part of that is probably defining the retrieval-filtering object - if your service doesn't have an endpoint that produces json that can be used directly.
 For most vocabularies, the four elements termURI/name and vocabularyURI/name are probably all you could/should provide.
 For other PIDs, you'll need to decide what Dataverse should know for use in indexing and metadata export.
 For ORCID, the choices were guided by the existing author/contact fields that record name, identifier type, and value.
 (Some of these fields include an "Affiliation" child field.
 For an initial implementation, it wasn't clear that trying to find an affiliation from ORCID made sense (since you may have several active affiliations)).